LiFePO4 Lithium Iron Phosphate battery basics

 Some people abbreviate LiFePO4 even further to LFP.

 Almost all batteries are made up of cells connected in series to add up to the desired voltage, and often in parallel to increase capacity.
 The voltages involved with LifePO4 batteries are very similar to those of 12V, 24V etc. lead acid batteries.
-Therefore with some precautions, LiFePO4 usually replace lead acid batteries in systems made for lead acid.
+Therefore with some precautions, LiFePO4 can usually replace lead acid batteries in systems made for lead acid without having to make a lot of modifications.

 • 3.2V to 3.65V is the typical voltage range of a LiFePO4 cell.

-• 4 series cell will have a typical voltage range of 12.8V to 14.6V.
-4 series cells is how most batteries come unless you want to build your own battery from individual cells.
+• 4 series cell will have a typical nominal voltage of 12.8V and charged with up to 14.6V.
+4 series cells is how most batteries come unless you want to build your own battery from individual cells or buy a different voltage battery.

 • When the charging voltage is removed, the charged voltage will quickly settle to about 3.4V per cell or 13.6V for 4 series cells.

-• Higher voltage than 3.65V per cell/14.6V per 4 series cells, may damage the cell or battery.
+• Higher voltage than 3.65V per cell/14.6V per 4 series cells battery, may damage the cell or battery.

-• Not to be charged when they are cold.
-Especially below freezing (oC, 32F).
+• LiFePO4 is not to be charged when they are too cold.
+Generally below freezing (oC, 32F).

-• Absorption (time): Temporarily raising the voltage of the cells higher than the max voltage that they provide power at once fully charged.
-Gets the most charge into the battery.
-Balances the cells.
+• Absorption (time): Temporarily raising the voltage of the cell’s higher than the max voltage that they provide power at once they are fully charged.
+That’s how you get the most charge into the battery and balance the cells.

 Upcoming topics: